 Twitter is my preferred social media platform, and it's where I'm most active.
 So, I decided to embed my feed on the new home page.

 The site now used HTTPs for encrypted transmission between your browser and my server.
 This is partly in preparation to sell books directly from my site and partly because, well, it's part of being a good web citizen.

-The redesign’s occupied a lot of my time and so it’s great to get the proverbial monkey off my back.
-I’ll now be able to start blogging again.
-I’ve got news reviews coming as well as some new Scrivener tutorials.
+The redesign's occupied a lot of my time and so it's great to get the proverbial monkey off my back.
+I'll now be able to start blogging again.
+I've got new reviews coming as well as plans to a few Scrivener tutorials.

 I've also been writing a lot, and have three books now in various stages of completion.
 I'll be posting updates soon, including some pretty awesome news!